in Fayetteville, NC & Beyond

-Rent is due on the 1st and considered late if not received by the 5th of each month.
+Rent is due on or before the 1st and considered late if afterward.
+Late fees, by state law cannot be charged until the 6th.
 If we do not receive the rent, then the tenant is contacted and a demand for the rent is made.
-If we do not have the rent by the 10th, we will file paperwork with the Magistrate to initiate an eviction.
+You will be notified if your tenant has not paid rent, and if still not received by the 10th, we may file paperwork with the Magistrate to initiate an eviction.

-6. Receiving Payments
+6. Receiving Payments & Planning Ahead

 Being a landlord requires some solid fiscal budgeting.
 We recommend a 3 month supply of mortgage payments set aside to cover any vacancies, unforeseen repairs, etc. Remember that we are required by NC law to keep your house in fit and habitable condition, whether or not you authorized the repair or correction.
-Having a funds reservoir will reduce your stress if issues arise while your property is being rented.
+A funds reservoir will reduce your stress if issues arise while your property is rented.

 We also strongly recommend that you have an account to pay your mortgage out of that does not require the income rent.
 Please plan ahead and never rely on a current month’s rent to pay that month’s mortgage payment.